audioscavenger/whoisd/Readme.md

 # Network Info Parser

-This script parses the ARIN/APNIC/LACNIC/AfriNIC/RIPE databases into a local PostgreSQL database.
+Provides a local PostgreSQL database replica of ARPA (ARIN/APNIC/LACNIC/AfriNIC/RIPE) to avoid being rate-limited with mass whois queries.
 After the parsing is finished you can get the infos for any IPv4 or IPv6 by querying the database.

 This project was used in analysing some data dumps and cross referencing the IPs with the networks.